rfhs/rfhs-wiki/pages/RF-CTF-SoftwareDefinedRadio-Challenges.md

 ### Virtual

-Port Range 6570 has a pager, you know, like in the nineties.
+Port 6570 has a pager, you know, like in the nineties.

+### Physical

+This pager can also be found at 444.5 MHz.

 ### Flag
 Capcode from the repeating transmission